What About Love (Austin Mahone song)

-The song was written by Mahone, Nadir Khayat, Mohombi, Achraf Janussi, Bilal Hajji, Jimmy "Jimmy Joker" Thörnfeldt, and Gary "Rivington Starchild" Angulo and produced by RedOne and Jimmy Joker.
-The song was released in the United States as a digital download on June 10, 2013.
+The song was written by Mahone, Nadir Khayat, Mohombi, Achraf Janussi, Bilal Hajji, Jimmy "Jimmy Joker" Thörnfeldt, and Gary "Rivington Starchild" Angulo.
 "What About Love" peaked at number 66 on the Billboard Hot 100 and was certified Gold by the Recording Industry Association of America (RIAA), denoting sales of over 500,000 copies in the United States.
 It received similar chart prominence in Canada, reaching number 67 on the Canadian Hot 100.
 The song's accompanying music video was directed by Colin Tilley.

+Composition

+The song was written by Mahone, Nadir Khayat, Mohombi, Achraf Janussi, Bilal Hajji, Jimmy "Jimmy Joker" Thörnfeldt, and Gary "Rivington Starchild" Angulo while production was handled by RedOne and Jimmy Joker.
+Mahone explained the concept of the song with Live from MTV stating, "The song is about me being in this relationship with a girl and something happened along the way.
+It's like, 'What about all our promises?
+What about everything we did?
+I guess it doesn't matter anymore.'"
+The song contains influences of the "'90s boy-band era with a style reminiscent to that of the Backstreet Boys or NSYNC."

 Commercial performance

 "What About Love" debuted on the Billboard Hot 100 at number 74 the week of June 29, 2013.
 Five weeks later, it peaked at number 66 and stayed on the chart for nine weeks.
 By January 2014, the song sold 374,000 digital downloads according to Nielsen Soundscan.
 On August 4, 2014, the song was certified gold by the Recording Industry Association of America (RIAA), denoting sales of over 500,000 units in that country.
 In Canada, the track debuted and peaked at number 67 on the Canadian Hot 100 the week it debuted on the Billboard Hot 100, and remained on the chart for five weeks.